-We intend this report solely for the information and use of the audit committee, management, members of the Board, federal awarding agencies, and pass-through entities.
+We intend this report solely for the information and use of the audit committee, management, Board of Health, others within the entity, and federal awarding agencies, and pass-through entities.
 It is not intended for anyone other than these specified parties.